Disc asymmetry characterisation in JWST-observed galaxies at 1 < z < 4: Discussion

 \subsubsection{Relationship to the CAS system}

 `Asymmetry' has, for more than two decades, meant the 180$^\circ$ rotational asymmetry metric from the CAS system \citep{Conselice_(2003)}.
+To compute the rotational asymmetry, a square pixel cutout from an image is rotated by 180$^\circ$, and then the asymmetry metric is computed as the total absolute difference between the original and rotated image, normalised by the original image.
+In general, rotational asymmetry from the CAS system will emphasise distortions in lower surface brightness features (i.e. tending towards the outskirts) where the absolute deviations can be the largest, which is beneficial for identifying broad galaxy classifications.
 The utility of the rotational asymmetry measurement as a classifier was explored in detail in \citet{Conselice.2000}, where the metric was calibrated to a nearby sample.
 This work followed earlier applications to some of the then-highest redshift observations from HST \citep{Schade.1995,Abraham.1996}, who established algorithmic measurements as being as reliable as visual classifications at high redshift.
 Rotational asymmetry has often been used as a merger indicator \citep{Conselice_(2003)}, particularly in tandem with measures of the concentration of stellar light.
 When combined with galaxy colour, rotational asymmetry can distinguish spirals, ellipticals, and mergers \citep{Conselice.2000}.

-Our definition of an asymmetry metric is distinct from rotational asymmetry, but contains the same information.
+Our definition of an asymmetry metric is distinct from rotational asymmetry, but fully contains the rotational asymmetry information.
 We retain many of the best qualities of rotational asymmetry measurements (e.g. low dependence on resolution) owing to the global nature of the basis functions.
 Additionally, we have a key advantage in our algorithmic centre-finding scheme that incorporates the technology used to define the metric, giving robust uncertainty estimates.